needle-tools/shadergraph-markdown/Readme.md

 8. `[Link Text](URL)`<a href="#footnote-1"><sup>1</sup></a>
    A web link.
 9. `!TOOLTIP Any text`</a>
-   Tooltip for the following property.
+   Tooltip for the following property. `!TIP` has the same effect.
 10. `!REF KEYWORD_NAME`
   A reference to a bool/enum keyword to be drawn here - by default they end up at the end of your shader, with this you can control exactly where they go.
+  You can also reference and thus edit a global keyword, but be aware that changing that value will change it, well, globally!
 4. Conditional properties: Append `[SOME_KEYWORD]` to your foldouts, drawers or properties to only make them show up when the condition is met.
 Conditions can be
     - boolean keywords (make sure to include the `_ON` part)
+    - global keywords
     - enum keywords
     - texture properties (when the texture is not null)
     - boolean properties (when the bool is true)
     - float properties (compare using `<, >, ==` etc.)
     - color properties (max(r,g,b) is used as comparison value)
-    - vector properties (vector length is used as comparison value)
+    - vector properties (vector length is used as comparison value) Conditions always come _last_, even for inline properties.<a href="#footnote-2"><sup>2</sup></a>
 7. `!DRAWER MyDrawer`
   This will draw custom code, similar to a `PropertyDrawer` for the Inspector.
 Drawers are specified as subclasses of `MarkdownMaterialPropertyDrawer`.
     Examples: